Step 1: Apply Online

 This scholarship celebrates Carol McKenzie and her 35 years of faithful service as the Modesto Junior College VA Certifying Official.
 Her skill in swiftly/accurately processing student veteran applications was rivaled only by her intense devotion to students and commitment.

 This program is need-based for dependent sons and daughters of Air Force members, spouses of active duty members or surviving spouses of Air Force members who died while on active duty or in retired status.
 The grants are between $500 to $4,000.
-The application is due March 10, 2017.
+The application is due date will be available January 2018

 This scholarship is primarily funded through manufacturers and suppliers whose products are sold at military commissaries.
 700 scholarship grants for $2,000 each will be awarded to dependent unmarried children under age 23 of active military duty personnel, reserve/guard and retired military members, survivors of service members who died while on active duty or survivors of individuals who died while receiving retired pay from the military.
-Applications are due on February 17, 2017.
+Applications information available December 15, 2018.

 This scholarship awards up to $5,000 to qualified applicants who are service members or veterans covering tuition and fees only and will be paid directly to accredited schools.
 The deadline for fall semester scholarship applications is April 30, 2017.